gsrsagar/gsrsagar/README.md

 ## This is Sagar Guvvala !

-- 🔭 I’m currently working on Java Full Stack
+- 🔭 I’m currently working on Full Stack Application Development
-- 🌱 I’m currently practicing DataStructures and Algorithms ,and learning BigData
+- 🌱 I’m currently teaching DataStructures and Algorithms ,and learning BigData
 - 👯 I’m looking to collaborate on open source projects
 - 💬 Ask me about anything which I know
 - 📫 How to reach me: sagarreddyguvvala@gmail.com